move to Spain

 • Student Visa: If you’re enrolled in a Spanish school (can include a language school)

-• Highly Skilled Professional Visa: If you have a job offer from a company
+• Highly Skilled Professional Visa: If you have a job offer from a company for a highly skilled job

 • Entrepreneur Visa: If you’re planning to start a business in Spain